A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 Equipping professionals with the knowledge and skills to understand the risk continuum, effectively engage with adults at risk, and identify concerns early to provide appropriate support.

-Presented by Jane Hughes, Adult Safeguarding Consultant, Making Connections IOW Ltd
+View the Windows of Opportunity slideshow (Presented by Jane Hughes, Adult Safeguarding Consultant, Making Connections IOW Ltd)

 Health